 A personal devotional life is always a blessing.
 At the Chapel, we're ready to help you maintain your present devotional life or make a fresh start on one.
 Here are just a few resources that are available to every member of the University community.
 You are also welcome to stop in the Chapel to pray even when worship services are not in process.

-The Chapel offers a series of retreats through out the year that lead participants in the disciplines of prayer and spiritual discernment, especially in the area of life vocation.
+The university offers a series of retreats throughout the year that lead participants in the disciplines of prayer and spiritual discernment, especially in the area of life vocation.

 Quietly appreciating and meditating on the beauty of God’s good

 creation… sharing caring conversation with a new friend… listening to

 God’s word with new ears… That’s what the Lifetree Retreat